-We have acted as special tax counsel in connection with the issuance by the East Bay Municipal Utility District (the "District") of \$54,805,000 aggregate principal amount of Wastewater System Revenue Refunding Bonds, Series 2015A-1 (the "Series 2015A-1 Bonds"), \$13,565,000 aggregate principal amount of Wastewater System Revenue Refunding Bonds, Series 2015A-2 (the "Series 2015A-2 Bonds" and, together with the Series 2015A-1 Bonds, the "Series 2015A Bonds") and \$2,795,000 aggregate principal amount of Wastewater System Revenue Refunding Bonds, Series 2015B (Federally Taxable) (the "Series 2015B Bonds," and together with the Series 2015A Bonds, the "Series 2015 Bonds").
-The Bonds are being issued pursuant to a Wastewater System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, as supplemented by supplemental indentures, including an Eighteenth Supplemental Indenture, dated as of March 1, 2015 (collectively, the "Indenture"), between the District and First Interstate Bank of California, which has been succeeded by The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee").
+We have acted as special tax counsel in connection with the issuance by the East Bay Municipal Utility District (the "District") of \$429,360,000 aggregate principal amount of its Water System Revenue Refunding Bonds, Series 2015A (the "Bonds").
+The Bonds are being issued pursuant to a Water System Subordinated Revenue Bond Indenture, dated as of April 1, 1990, as supplemented by supplemental indentures, including a Twenty-Sixth Supplemental Indenture, dated as of March 1, 2015 (collectively, the "Indenture"), between the District and First Interstate Bank of California, which has been succeeded by The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee").
 Capitalized terms not otherwise defined herein shall have the meanings set forth in the Indenture.

-In such connection, we have reviewed the Indenture, the Tax Certificate of the District, dated the date hereof and relating to the Series 2015A Bonds (the "Tax Certificate"), opinions of counsel to the Trustee and the District, certificates of the District, the Trustee and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.
-In particular, we have relied on the opinion of Norton Rose Fulbright US LLP and Curls Bartling P.C., cobond counsel to the District (the "Bond Counsel Opinion"), regarding, among other matters, the validity of the Bonds.
+In such connection, we have reviewed the Indenture, the Tax Certificate of the District, dated the date hereof and relating to the Bonds (the "Tax Certificate"), opinions of counsel to the Trustee and the District, certificates of the District, the Trustee and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.
+In particular, we have relied on the opinion of Norton Rose Fulbright US LLP, and Curls Bartling P.C., co-bond counsel to the District (the "Bond Counsel Opinion"), regarding, among other matters, the validity of the Bonds.
 In rendering the opinions expressed herein, we expressly have relied on the Bond Counsel Opinion that, among other matters, the Bonds are valid and binding obligations of the District.
-We call attention to the fact that the interest on the Series 2015A Bonds may not be excluded from gross income for federal income tax purposes or exempt from State of California personal income taxes if the Bonds are not valid, binding and enforceable in accordance with their terms.
+We call attention to the fact that the interest on the Bonds may not be excluded from gross income for federal income tax purposes or exempt from State of California personal income taxes if the Bonds are not valid, binding and enforceable in accordance with their terms.